 Stimuli and Design.
 The habituation and test stimuli were the same as those in Experiment 1.
 In particular, the BGRG and RGBG events were used as the habituation stimuli, and the GBGR, GRGB, GBRG, GRBG events were used as test stimuli.
-The length of time it took the habituation and test events to be completed were approximately 8 s, and each event could be repeated up to three times per habituation trial.
-Pretest and posttest trials were also included to distinguish between infants who showed a lack of alertness to the test trials and those who showed a lack of learning throughout the experiment.
+The habituation and test events lasted approximately 8 s, and each event could be repeated up to three times per habituation trial.
+Pretest and posttest trials were also included to distinguish between infants who showed a lack of alertness during the test trials and those who showed a lack of learning throughout the experiment.
 In both events, a wind-up toy mouse moved horizontally across the screen until it was off-screen.
 This event lasted for 7½ seconds.
 Individual presentations of each event were separated by a blue screen that descended and ascended over a period of 2 s.
 Finally, an expanding and contracting green circle—which was in the center of a black screen—was played to redirect infants to the monitor whenever they looked away.
 The attention-getting stimulus was played at the beginning of the experiment and after each habituation and test trial.
-A bell sound was presented in synchrony with this movement to maximize the attractiveness of the event and to infant's visual attention.
+A bell sound was presented in synchrony with this movement to maximize the attractiveness of the event and to capture infant's visual attention.

 Apparatus.
 Each infant was tested individually in a small, silent, dimly lit laboratory room (~3.0 x 2.5 m).
 During the experiment, events appeared on a 14-inch by 24-inch LCD monitor, which was placed approximately 48 inches away from the infant's face.
 The monitor was situated on a table and was in plain sight to the infant and their caregiver.
 Two speakers were placed on either side of the monitor to play the attention-getting sound.
 Surrounding the test chamber and at the rear of the monitor was a black curtain that spread from the ceiling to the floor and across the infants' visual field from left to right.
 A closed-circuit video camera was used to record infants' responses to the habituation and test stimuli.
 This camera was placed out of view and above the monitor to record infant's looking behavior.
 The experiment was controlled by the HabitX 2000 software program (Cohen, Atkinson, & Chaput, 2000) on an Apple computer.